tu2-atmanand/task-board-docs/docs/Components/MetadataFormats.md

 A task marked as completed on **March 4, 2025, at 2:30 PM** means it was finished at that exact time.

 ---

+# Metadata Format

+Task Board supports different types of formats to add the metadata to your tasks.

 ## Compatible Plugin Format